wolfSSL/wolfssl-examples/embedded/signature/README.md

 # Signature Examples for Embedded Systems
 ​
-This directory includes the following examples under the sub-directories.Each has a Makefile and source files to build and execute the example and a README to show how to build and Example output.
+This directory includes the following examples.
+Each subdirectory has a Makefile, source files, and a README to show how to build the example, along with expected example output.
 ​
 |Scheme|Directory|Description|
 |---|---|---|